pranavraaghav/watcher/README.md

 # Watcher

 ## TODO
-- Auth based data storage and retrieval (FireAuth)
+- Logout
-- Settings menu
+- Settings
   - Choice for capture time interval
 - Fix orientation problems.
+(Its not a bug, its a feature)
 - Order Monitor display by timestamp